elving/swag/README.md

 #### capitalizeFirst

-Capitalizes the firs word in a string.
+Capitalizes the first word in a string.

 Parameters: none.